andesiqs/PDF-Comparator-Showcase/README.md

 **PDF Comparator** is an automated visual inspection tool built to detect structural and textual discrepancies between complex engineering drawings.

-Initiated and developed independently to solve a critical operational bottleneck, the software processes large batches of high-resolution PDFs, compares them pixel-by-pixel, and generates interactive HTML/JS reports for the engineering team to review.
+Initiated and independently developed since **September 2025** to solve a critical operational bottleneck, the software processes large batches of high-resolution PDFs, compares them pixel-by-pixel, and generates interactive HTML/JS reports for the engineering team to review.

 > ⚠️ **Note:** This repository is a portfolio showcase.
 Source code and executables are proprietary and not publicly available to ensure corporate data compliance.